Ohio horse race betting

 The off track betting Ohio scenario

-When engaging in off track betting Ohio events, you can place your bets in all seven racetracks and one off-track betting (OTB) establishment.
+When engaging in off track betting in Ohio events, you can place your bets in all seven racetracks and one off-track betting (OTB) establishment.
 In addition, after the approval of a law in 2011, racetracks can now install Video-lottery terminals (VLTs).
 Consequently, fans can now watch live horse races and place their wagers in off track betting Ohio horse racing arena areas.

 The Ohio State Racing Commission regulates all horse racing and pari-mutuel wagering in Ohio.
 The objective of the commission is to safeguard, maintain, and promote horse racing in the state.
 Meanwhile, the Ohio lottery has oversight on VLTs.